Edited by: Keri Stooksbury

 Make sure to check Singapore Airlines’ website before crediting a partner flight to KrisFlyer.
 Each partner offers a different number of miles flown depending on the fare class, with some classes completely ineligible for earning.

 Don’t have any Star Alliance flights coming up?
 No worries, you can still rack up a sizable KrisFlyer points balance by transferring in points from a partner credit card.
-Currently, the airline partners with American Express Membership Rewards, Capital One Miles, Chase Ultimate Rewards, Citi ThankYou, and Marriott Bonvoy for transfers at varying rates.
+Currently, the airline is an American Express transfer partner, Capital One transfer partner, Chase transfer partner, Citi ThankYou transfer partner, and Marriott Bonvoy transfer partner for transfers at varying rates.